Table of Contents

 Sharping harp levers (it’s not, a “sharpening” lever) are a tool that raises the pitch of the string by one-half step.
 For example, a string tuned to F when the sharping lever is neutral becomes an F# when the sharping lever is engaged or, more interestingly, for individuals who wish to have the key of F in their harp, a string tuned to B-flat when the lever is neutral becomes B-natural when the lever is actuated.

-Sharping levers achieve this by shortening the vibrating length of the string a specific amount with an added fret while slightly stretching the string.
+Sharping levers achieve this by shortening the vibrating length of the string to a specific amount with an added fret while slightly stretching the string.
 That is just like the first fret on a guitar except that on a harp the sharping lever makes the fret movable, engaging, and disengaging the string.

 A high-quality sharping lever could have enough mass and rigidity so that it doesn’t dissipate the string energy and, instead, forces the vibrations back down to the soundboard where they belong.

 All sharping devices, together with blades, hooks, and pedals, displace the string slightly.
 Some devices displace the string side to side, by a small amount, which adjusts the spacing between strings.
 Most of these devices include pedal harp discs, the Lyon & Healy Performance lever, the current Salvi levers, the Triplett Ultimate, the levers used by Pilgrim Harps, and all blades and hooks.

 Other levers displace the string up and down, once more, a small amount, keeping the string spacing the same but moving the string out toward the hand of the player.
 These include the Rees, Truitt, Camac, Loveland, and Robinson levers.